 Although beginning MHC students often have the misconception that supervisors "just tell counselors what to do," supervisors are expected to function in a variety of roles depending on the needs of the supervisee.
 These roles include teacher, counselor, and consultant (Bernard, 1979, 1994; Borders et al., 1991).
 Stenack and Dye (1982) explained the primary emphasis of each role.
 In the teacher role, the supervisor functions as the expert who provides answers or instructs the MHC student in such areas as learning techniques, applying interventions, and conceptualizing.
-From the role of counselor, the supervisor facilitates the self-growth and explores the personal reactions of the MHC trainee.
-The focus of supervision interventions from this role needs, however, to be limited to helping the MHC function more effectively as a professional.
+From the role of counselor, the supervisor facilitates the self-growth and explores the personal reactions of the MHC function more effectively as a professional.
 Finally, in the consultant role, the supervisor provides options and alternatives rather than answers, and the interaction is more collegial.
 Instead of instructing and directing the MHC student, the supervisor collaborates with the trainee in such areas as case conceptualization and treatment planning.